Florida SHIP Indicator and Performance Data Dashboard

 2

-Chronic Diseases and Conditions
+Chronic Diseases and Conditions (CD)

 Heart disease, stroke, type 2 diabetes, cancer and illnesses related to tobacco use are among the most common health problems affecting people of all ages, socioeconomic statuses and ethnicities.
 Risk factors —lack of physical activity, poor nutrition, tobacco use, excessive alcohol use, the environment and social and economic factors—cause much of the illness, suffering and early death related to chronic diseases and conditions.